senesis/sandbox/compatibility_with_CliMAF.md

        filen = cfile(tas_avg)

-cfile both executes the script on ``tas_avg`` and returns the filename (built by CliMAF using the user provided path to the CliMAF cache and a hash of the CRS):
+cfile both executes the script involved in ``tas_avg`` (if result is not yet available in cache) and returns the filename (built by CliMAF using the user provided path to the CliMAF cache and a hash of the CRS):

       /home/my/tmp/climaf_cache/4e/4.nc